Watch 500+ videos on our YouTube channel!

 This fulfills the prophecy that Kansa has feared all of Krishna’s life.
 The people rejoice, and Krishna frees his parents from prison.
 This marks the end of Kansa’s tyranny and Krishna’s emergence as a divine ruler and protector.

 Kathleen Karlsen is a musician, artist, writer and speaker.
-She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
+She is the author of three books (Flower Symbols, The Color-Music Connection and Vocal Medicine) and over 200 articles.
 Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
-More about Kathleen Karlsen.
+Learn more about Kathleen Karlsen.

 Sri Krishna Govinda Article Summary